EmbarkStudios/texture-synthesis/CONTRIBUTING.md

 ## Licensing

-Unless otherwise specified, all Embark open source projects are licensed under a dual MIT/Apache-2.0 license, allowing licensees to chose either at their option.
+Unless otherwise specified, all Embark open source projects are licensed under a dual MIT OR Apache-2.0 license, allowing licensees to chose either at their option.
 You can read more in each project's respective README.

 ## Code of Conduct